-How to Avoid Becoming a Victim of Identity Theft While Looking for a Job
+How to Prevent Identity Theft When Looking for a Job

 Don't get ripped off by fake job postings.
 Learn how to spot false and misleading employment ads that could lead to your personal information being accessed by scammers.
 The last thing you need when you are looking for a new job is to have to spend time restoring your identity and protecting yourself from online fraudsters.